Soon-Hari/Soon-Hari.github.io/essays/CodingStandards.md

   - Software Engineering
 ---

-## Why Coding Standards Matter More Than You Think
+## Coding Standards: From Annoying to Eye-Opening

-When most people hear the term “coding standards,” they immediately think of indentation rules, semicolons, or whether curly braces go on the same line or the next.
-Those details can feel trivial.
-But after working with ESLint in VSCode this past week, I’ve started to see coding standards as something much more impactful.
-They are not just about style—they’re about discipline, learning, and writing code that can stand the test of time.
+When I first heard “coding standards,” I thought of boring stuff like indentation rules or whether curly braces go on the same line or not.
+Honestly, I didn’t think it mattered that much.
+But after a week of working with ESLint in VSCode, my perspective has changed a lot.

-### My First Week with ESLint
+### My First Encounters with ESLint

-At first, ESLint felt like a strict teacher breathing down my neck.
-Every squiggly red underline felt like a slap on the wrist.
-Fixing error after error was frustrating and slowed me down.
-But as I kept working, I realized something important: ESLint wasn’t just nitpicking—it was teaching me.

-For example, it reminded me when I forgot to declare variables with `let` or `const`.
-It pushed me to use consistent naming conventions and to avoid unused imports.
-Over time, I noticed I wasn’t just fixing errors—I was learning better habits.
-The corrections became automatic.
-What seemed “painful” at first was actually useful training.

-### Coding Standards as a Learning Tool

-What surprised me is how coding standards can actually help you learn a programming language.
-ESLint is basically a constant feedback loop—it shows me not only that something is wrong, but also why it’s wrong and how to fix it.
-By repeatedly encountering and fixing these issues, the rules start to stick in my brain.
-I’m internalizing best practices in a way that just reading a style guide could never accomplish.
+I won’t lie—my first impression was frustration.
+Every time I saved, my code lit up with squiggly lines and error messages.
+At first it felt nitpicky and slowed me down.
+But as I fixed each warning, I started to notice that ESLint was doing more than nagging me.
+It was pointing out things I didn’t realize were mistakes: missing `const`, unused variables, or messy formatting that I thought was “good enough.”

+After a while, I realized these corrections were sticking with me.
+I was writing cleaner code naturally, without waiting for ESLint to scold me.
+What felt painful at the start actually turned into a learning process.

+### Why It Matters

-This makes me think that coding standards are not just about making code look pretty for others.
-They’re also about making me a better programmer.
-It’s like learning grammar in a new language: at first the rules are annoying, but eventually they help you write with clarity and confidence.
+The biggest surprise for me was realizing how coding standards can actually help you *learn* the language.
+ESLint isn’t just telling me “wrong,” it’s showing me “better.”
+Over time, those lessons add up.
+It’s kind of like learning grammar in a new language—you don’t always like the rules, but they help you communicate more clearly.

-### Why Standards Improve Quality

-Beyond personal growth, coding standards also make collaborative projects much smoother.
-When everyone follows the same style, the codebase feels unified, no matter how many people worked on it.
-That makes debugging, reviewing, and adding new features less confusing.
-Instead of fighting through five different coding “dialects,” I can focus on what the code actually does.
+And beyond personal growth, coding standards make group work easier.
+If everyone writes code the same way, then reading, debugging, and reviewing is so much smoother.
+Instead of wasting time on style differences, we can actually focus on logic and solving problems.

-Coding standards also reduce “friction.”
-A code review should be about logic and design, not about whether a teammate used tabs instead of spaces.
-Standards eliminate those distractions.

 ### Final Thoughts

-At first, I thought coding standards were mostly about aesthetics.
-Now, after a week of living with ESLint, I see them as both a learning tool and a quality-control system.
-They may start out feeling painful, but in the long run, they save time, improve collaboration, and make me a stronger programmer.
-If I had to choose one software engineering technique to improve quality, I’d agree with the statement: it would be coding standards.
+At first, I thought coding standards were about making code “look nice.”
+Now I see them as a tool for both learning and teamwork.
+ESLint went from being my enemy to being a helpful guide that makes me more consistent.

+So do I agree that coding standards are the single most important technique for improving software quality?
+Honestly—yeah.
+They may feel annoying in the moment, but the long-term payoff is huge: cleaner code, faster reviews, better teamwork, and a stronger programmer in the process.

 ---